-pX Poly Paint is a 3ds Max script I felt the need to develop when started creating #LowPoly style models.
-Based on a basic principle: Each face will have a single flat color from a texture pixel.
+pX Poly Paint is a 3Ds Max script I felt the need to develop when I started creating #LowPoly style models.
+They are based on a fundamental principle: each face will have a single flat color from a texture pixel.

-Then we don’t need to make traditional UV Mapping, just map all a vertices of each polygon to a pixel in the texture… because I want to use a texture, not a different material for each color.
-So hands on MAXScript and there it is.
+Then, we don’t need to make traditional UV Mapping, just map all the vertices of each polygon to a pixel in the texture because I want to use a texture, not a different material for each color.
+So just use a hands-on MAXScript and there it is.

 Watch the demonstration video:

-This helps to make the UV Mapping + Texturing much quicker, and the textures size can be very small, because they will act now as a color pallete and you can even share the same tiny texture with many 3D models.
-The model featured in this post use this128x128px texture:
+This helps to make the UV Mapping + Texturing much quicker, and the size of the textures can be very small because they will act now as a color palette and you can even share the same tiny texture with many 3D models.
+The model featured in this post uses this 128x128px texture:

-I think adopting this style and using the polygon painting tool is good for low budget game development, specially for mobile games.
-Besides the low texture sizes the other advantage is that since faces are filled with flat colors you will never see texture pixelation and your lwo poly style 3D models will look nice on any high definition display.
+I think adopting this style and using the polygon painting tool is good for low budget game development, especially for mobile games.
+Besides the low texture sizes, the other advantage is that since faces are filled with flat colors you will never see texture pixelation and your low poly style 3D models will look nice on any high definition display.

-Requisites: The object to paint has to be an Editable Poly with a UV_Unwrap modifier applied and a material with diffuse bitmap.
-(These requirements could change in the future)
+Requisites: The object to paint has to be an Editable Poly with applied material with a diffused bitmap.

 – With the object selected click ‘Start Paint Tool’.
 It will display the texture on the window and auto-insert an Unwrap_UVW modifier.

 - Click on the image to select a texel color and paint over the 3D object.

-- ‘Spread’ value allow increase the size of the “brush”.
+- ‘Spread’ value allows to increase the size of the “brush”.

-- ‘Full Repaint’ to repaint the whole object or selected faces with current color.
+- ‘Full Repaint’ to repaint the whole object or selected faces with the current color.

-Secret Tip: Press Alt+Click to pick the color right directly from the 3D object!
+Secret Tip: Press Alt+Click to pick the color right directly from the 3D object!or visit Github folder.